 For certain categories of financial assets, such as amounts receivable and pre-payments, assets that are assessed not to be impaired indirectly are subsequently assessed for impairment on a collective basis.
 The carrying amount of the financial asset is reduced by the impairment loss directly for all financial assets with the exception of amounts receivable, where the carrying amount is reduced through the use of an allowance account.
 When an amount receivable is considered uncollectible, it is written off against the allowance account.
 Subsequent recoveries of amounts previously written off are credited against the allowance account.
 Changes in the carrying amount of the allowance account are recognized in profit or loss.
-With the exception of AFS equity instruments, if, in a subsequent period, the amount of the impairment loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognized, the previously recognized impairment loss is reversed through profit and loss to the extent that the carrying amount of the impairment not been recognized.
-In respect of AFS financial instruments, impairment losses previously recognized through profit or loss are not reversed through profit or loss.
+With the exception of AFS equity instruments, if, in a subsequent period, the amount of the impairment loss decreases and the decrease can be related objectively to an event occurring after the impairment was recognized, the previously recognized impairment loss is reversed through profit and loss to the extent that the carrying amount of the investment at the date the impairment is reversed does not exceed what the amortized cost would have been had the impairment not been recognized.
+In respect of AFS financial instruments, impairment loss is reversed through profit or loss.
 Any increase in fair value subsequent to an impairment loss is recognized directly in equity.